slonigiraf/whitepaper/slonigiraf/ENG.md

 $8 / 0.009444 = 847$

-## Long lasting effect of education improvement
+## Long Lasting Effect of Education Improvement

 GDP is closely tied to the workforce.
 Using a conservative estimate that 1% of labor growth leads to a [0.36% increase in GDP](https://dergipark.org.tr/tr/download/article-file/364734), the improvement in education resulting in a 3Х (or 200%) growth in the workforce would lead to a 72% increase in GDP, equivalent to approximately [69.5](https://data.worldbank.org/indicator/NY.GDP.MKTP.CD) trillion USD in the long term.
 Based on this calculation, our initial estimation for the total demand for SLON tokens at 8 trillion USD should be revised upwards to 77.5 (69.5+8) trillion USD that could potentially lead to the cryptocurrency 10X price growth (77.5/8).
 Additionally the demand for SLON tokens could rise due to usage the system for corporate education and HR processes.
 In order to ensure the price stability, we plan to implement an inflation rate of approximately 10%.
 This inflation is achieved by generating additional SLON through the process of "stacking" and is a common practice in the current cryptocurrency market as a reward for the hardware maintenance.

-## System software architecture
+## System Software Architecture

 The proposed system, Slonigiraf, is composed of two interconnected components: [SLON](https://github.com/slonigiraf/whitepaper/blob/main/slon/ENG.md), which functions as a reputation system, and [GIRAF](https://github.com/slonigiraf/whitepaper/blob/main/giraf/ENG.md), which serves as a lobbying and legislation system.
 Both systems are implemented as distinct blockchains that are linked together through a relay chain.
 This design allows for the deployment of multiple SLON and GIRAF modules, enabling the system to handle a large scale of users and meet the diverse needs of the population.
 The GIRAF component is used to facilitate consensus on the types of skills that are necessary for education and the methods for teaching them.
 The term "SLON" is used both as the name of a Slonigiraf cryptocurrency and as the name of the module that stores information about recommendation letters.

 ## Appendix 1.
-Probability to face a sequence of bad lucks
+Probability To Face a Sequence of Bad Lucks

 | Number of skills in a row that result in spending money  | Probability of such event | % of people who are expected to face it | Affected people in world |
 | -- | ---------- | ------ | ------------- |